Cray-HPE/docs-csm/operations/network/customer_access_network/bi-can_arista_metallb_peering.md

 In this example, `chn-switch-1` and `chn-switch-2` will be the Arista pair.

-SLS entries from the above output
+SLS entries from the above output:

 ```json
                 "IPAddress": "10.103.9.2",